zysno1/Wan2.1-Enhanced/README.md

 ```

 ## License Agreement
 The models in this repository are licensed under the Apache 2.0 License.
-We claim no rights over the your generate contents, granting you the freedom to use them while ensuring that your usage complies with the provisions of this license.
+We claim no rights over the your generated contents, granting you the freedom to use them while ensuring that your usage complies with the provisions of this license.
 You are fully accountable for your use of the models, which must not involve sharing any content that violates applicable laws, causes harm to individuals or groups, disseminates personal information intended for harm, spreads misinformation, or targets vulnerable populations.
 For a complete list of restrictions and details regarding your rights, please refer to the full text of the [license](LICENSE.txt).

 ## Acknowledgements